Installing Zoomdata Manually

 If you are installing Zoomdata in a server running either CentOS v6 or Ubuntu v14, then you need to Configure Max Open Processes and Open Files to Support Zoomdata Runtime .
 Be sure to complete this prerequisite setup before installing Zoomdata.
 If your server is running either CentOS v7 or Ubuntu v16, then you may skip this prerequisite step.

-Once you have made any needed adjustments to your network configurations, return to this article to continue the installation process.
+In addition, there are configuration options that you may consider adjusting prior to installing Zoomdata.
+Access the article Installation Configuration Options to review them.
+Once you have made any needed adjustments to the configurations, return to this article to continue the installation process.

-Before you can download the Zoomdata installation packages onto your server, you need to create the Zoomdata directory where the installation and property files are stored.
-After the directory is created, you also need to create property files in that directory.
+Before you can download the load the Zoomdata installation packages onto your server, you will need to create the Zoomdata directory where the installation and property files will be located.
+After the directory is created, you will also need to create property files in that directory.

 Create Zoomdata Directory

 Create the following directory to store all Zoomdata-related files:

 Create the default Zoomdata configuration file that will contain the available variables and parameters related to Zoomdata operation: